onzfonz/comp227/src/content/1/en/part1a.md

 > *keep the console open all the time*

-Let us repeat this together: *I promise to keep the console open all the time* during this course, and the for the rest of my life when I'm doing web development.
+Let us repeat this together: *I promise to keep the console open all the time* when you are doing web development.

 It is also possible to render dynamic content inside of a component.